AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 ### AEM LiveCopy {#aem-livecopy}

-Configuring CUGs in conjuction with LiveCopy is represented in the repository by the addition of one extra node and one extra property as follows:
+Configuring CUGs in conjunction with LiveCopy is represented in the repository by the addition of one extra node and one extra property as follows:

 * `/content/we-retail/us/en/blueprint/rep:cugPolicy`
 * `/content/we-retail/us/en/LiveCopy@granite:loginPath`

 Both of these elements are created under the `cq:Page`.
 With the current design, MSM only handles nodes and properties that are under the `cq:PageContent` (`jcr:content`) node.

-Therefore, CUG groups cannot be rolled back from a blueprint to a Live Copy.
-Please plan accordingly around this when setting up a Live Copy.
+Therefore, CUG groups cannot be rolled out to Live Copies from Blueprints.
+Please plan around this when configuring Live Copy.

 ## Changes with the New CUG Implementation {#changes-with-the-new-cug-implementation}